 Fields of drooping stalks and cracked earth are becoming common images in many regions due to more extreme weather events such as heat waves, droughts and floods.
 The planet’s resources are being stretched by a growing human population and increasing demand for agricultural products.
 Sorghum bicolor (L.) Moench is an African grass that adroitly handles droughts, floods and poor soils.
 This is the first paper that describes sorghum’s response to drought, from a large-scale field experiment to uncover the mechanisms behind sorghum’s capacity to produce high yields despite drought conditions.
-The field experiment is led by a consortium involving researchers from the University of California (UC), Berkeley, UC Agriculture and Natural Resources (ANR), US Department of Agriculture Plant Gene Expression Center, Pacific Northwest National Laboratory, and the US Department of Energy Joint Genome Institute (JGI), a national user facility of Lawrence Berkeley National Laboratory.
+The field experiment is led by a consortium involving researchers from the University of California (UC), Berkeley, UC Agriculture and Natural Resources (ANR), US Department of Agriculture Plant Gene Expression Center, Pacific Northwest National Laboratory, and the U.S. Department of Energy Joint Genome Institute (JGI), a DOE Office of Science User Facility located at Lawrence Berkeley National Laboratory (Berkeley Lab).

 Half a billion people consider sorghum a staple food in their diet, and the Department of Energy (DOE) also considers this to be a candidate bioenergy crop for its potential production of biomass on marginal lands not usable for conventional food crops.
 For that reason, its genome was sequenced by the JGI in 2009 and it is considered to be a Flagship Plant.
 By uncovering and characterizing the mechanisms through which sorghum is equipped to deal with adverse environmental conditions, researchers hope to improve yields for other crops under water-limited conditions.